changhongw/jointscat-chickcall/README.md

 The code is based on [ScatNet](https://www.di.ens.fr/data/software/scatnet/), a MATLAB implementation of the scattering transform, with monior modifications.
 We can run scatnet in Python using [subprocess](https://docs.python.org/3/library/subprocess.html) module (see JTFS feature extraction below).

 ### Data
 You can run directly on your own audio data or use the chick call data in the paper.
-The chick call dataset will be available after June 15th because they are currently under embargo for another publication.
-We will add the URL for the dataset here when it is publicly released.
+The chick call dataset is available for [downloading](https://zenodo.org/record/6655837).
 The recordings being used are listed in `file_names.txt`.

 ### JTFS feature extraction
 `python JTFS_feature_extract.py`